liferay/liferay-docs/discover/deployment/articles/02-securing-liferay/06-token-based-authentication.markdown

     Incompatible setting for: company.security.auth.type

 Please note that the above sources are fully trusted.
-Consequently, a security mechanism external to Liferay Portal must be used.
+Consequently, a security mechanism external to @product@ must be used.
 For example, you could use a fronting web server like Apache.
-The chosen fronting solution must prevent malicious Liferay Portal user impersonation that otherwise might be possible by sending HTTP requests directly to Liferay Portal from the client's web browser.
+The chosen fronting solution must prevent malicious @product@ user impersonation that otherwise might be possible by sending HTTP requests directly to @product@ from the client's web browser.

 Token based authentication is disabled by default.
 To manage token based SSO authentication, navigate to Liferay's Control Panel, click on *System